CESSProject/cess-miner/README.md

 ```
 # ./bucket run
-2023/05/22 23:21:47 👉 Please enter the rpc address of the chain, multiple addresses are separated by spaces:
+>> Please enter the rpc address of the chain, multiple addresses are separated by spaces:
 wss://testnet-rpc0.cess.cloud/ws/ wss://testnet-rpc1.cess.cloud/ws/
-2023/05/22 23:21:55 👉 Please enter the workspace, press enter to use / by default workspace:
+>> Please enter the workspace, press enter to use / by default workspace:
 /
-2023/05/22 23:21:57 👉 Please enter your earnings account, if you are already registered and do not want to update, please press enter to skip:
+>> Please enter your earnings account, if you are already registered and do not want to update, please press enter to skip:
 cXfyomKDABfehLkvARFE854wgDJFMbsxwAJEHezRb6mfcAi2y
-2023/05/22 23:22:06 👉 Please enter your service port:
+>> Please enter your service port:
 15001
-2023/05/22 23:22:09 👉 Please enter the maximum space used by the storage node in GiB:
+>> Please enter the maximum space used by the storage node in GiB:
 2000
-2023/05/22 23:22:12 👉 Please enter the mnemonic of the staking account:
+>> Please enter the mnemonic of the staking account:

+OK /cXgDBpxj2vHhR9qP8wTkZ5ZST9YMu6WznFsEAZi3SZPD4b4qw/bucket
 ```

 **method two**

 ```
 # ./bucket run --rpc wss://testnet-rpc0.cess.cloud/ws/,wss://testnet-rpc1.cess.cloud/ws/ --ws / --earnings cXfyomKDABfehLkvARFE854wgDJFMbsxwAJEHezRb6mfcAi2y --port 15001 --space 2000
-2023/05/22 23:29:44 👉 Please enter the mnemonic of the staking account:
+>> Please enter the mnemonic of the staking account:

+OK /cXgDBpxj2vHhR9qP8wTkZ5ZST9YMu6WznFsEAZi3SZPD4b4qw/bucket
 ```

 **Background operation mode**

 Generate configuration file:
 ```
 ./bucket config
-2023/05/22 23:42:00 ✅ /root/bucket/conf.yaml
+OK /root/bucket/conf.yaml
 ```
 Edit the configuration file and fill in the correct information, then run:
 ```